Understanding Credit Score

 Depending on the credit bureau, the credit score ranges for these categories may change.

-A credit check is always required whether you want to buy a house, start a business, or get a personal loan.
+Whether you want to buy a house, start a business, or get a personal loan, a credit check is always needed.

-Here are the main factors that influence your score:
+Here are the top factors that help calculate your score:

 1. Payment History (35%)

-Your payment history includes information like your active credit accounts, missed or late payments, and data related to debt collection.
+Your payment history is the most influential factor when calculating your credit scores.
+It includes information like your active credit accounts, missed or late payments, and data related to debt collection.
 Hence, it helps creditors assess how likely you are to repay a loan on time.

 2. Credit Utilization (30%)

-The credit utilization rate is your debt-to-credit ratio, i.e., the amount you owe proportional to your total credit limit.
+The credit utilization rate is your debt-to-credit ratio.
+It means the amount of credit you owe is relative to your total credit limit.
+It is the second high-weightage factor that influences your credit score calculation.

-Most lenders and creditors assess your credit usage based on credit cards, mortgages, and other fixed loans you may have.
-So, the lower the ratio, the better.
+Most lenders and creditors check your credit usage based on credit cards, mortgages, and other fixed loans you may have.
+So, the lower the ratio, the better it is.

-A credit utilization rate of 30% or less is ideal.
+A credit utilization rate of 30% or lower is considered ideal.

 3. Credit History (15%)